Engage Troubleshooting And FAQs

 Use Contacts to find a user and review their conversations in one place.
 Do not use All Comments search to look up users by name.

-How can I get conversations or DMs based on Conversation State?
+How Can I Get Conversations or DMs Based on Conversation State?

 You cannot create a saved Engage View based on Conversation State right now.